06 Jan The Paradise of Raja Ampat

 My journey to Raja Ampat commenced from Sorong in West Papau, previously known as Irian Jaya.
 In 2002, this region was divided into two provinces; Papau and West Papau.
 West Papau encompasses the northwest tip of Bird’s head peninsula and the main islands of Misool, Salawati, Batanta and Waigeo – known as Raja Ampat, translating to “Four Kings”.

 I visited the region on the 7 night Raja Ampat cruise on board the Aqua Blu, a luxury expedition ship accommodating only 30 guests.
-As you would expect on a ship operated by Aqua Expeditions (who also operate a fine vessel in the Peruvian Amazon, with one being built) the cabins where equally spacious and beautifully furnished, the cuisine was simply outstanding with a range of both local and international dished and the service superb.
+As you would expect on a ship operated by Aqua Expeditions (who also operate a fine vessel in the Peruvian Amazon, with one being built) the cabins where equally spacious and beautifully furnished, the cuisine was simply outstanding with a range of both local and international dishes and the service superb.

 From pristine islands with coconut palms swaying on the white sandy beaches, to crystal clear turqoise blue lagoons, lush jungles rising up to mountainous peaks and mangrove trees hanging over the coastlines, Raja Ampat’s diversity of nature is simply breathtaking.
 Made all the more exciting with the added treasure of what lays beneath her waters, up to 540 types of coral, 600 different species of coral fish and 700 types of mollusks, the pristine marine life is a paradise for both snorkelling and diving enthusiasts.